JonathanMEdwards/subtext10/doc/language.md

 }
 ```

-A _combine_ block is used to calculate a single result from scanning a list.
+An _aggregate function_ is used to accumulate a result by scanning a list.
 ```
-l = list{0} & 1 & 2 & 3
+l = list{0}
-l combine {
+sum = aggregate function {
-  item: that
+  item: l[]
   sum: 0
   item + sum
 }
-check =?
-6
+check l & 1 & 2 sum() =?
+3
 ```
-A combine-block must be a function with an input and one argument.
+An aggregate function must define its input as the template of a list (called `item` here).
+When an aggregate function is called, the input must be a list whose template is the same type as that used in the function definition.
 The function wil be called repeatedly with inputs from the items of the input list.
-The function input in this example is called `item` (which is defined as an item of the list by default).
-The argument `sum` to the function acts as an accumulator.
-On the first call it defaults to the defined value 0.
+The function must have an argument (called `sum` here), which will act as an accumulator.
+On the first call it defaults to the defined value (0 here).
 On the second and subsequent calls, `sum` is set to the result of the previous call.
 This example is equivalent to the built-in `sum()` function that sums a numeric list.
 If the function rejects an item then it will be skipped and the accumulator argument will be passed on to the next call.
-A combine-block is similar to a “fold” in functional languages.
+An aggregate function is  like a _fold_ function, except that the accumulator value is initialized in the definition instead of being supplied explicitly by the caller (though that is still possible if desired).

 ## Tracked lists